Are there Castles in New Zealand?

 The Ballroom Cafe

-You can dine in the historic ballroom or outside in the garden cafe – what was Kate’s Ballroom.
+You can dine in the historic ballroom or outside in the garden cafe – Kate’s Ballroom.
 All food is made on site from local ingredients where possible.

 Budget Travel Tips – Accommodation

-Stay on the grounds in Larnach Lodge or the budget option Larnach Castle Stable Stay.
+Stay on the grounds in Larnach Castle Lodge rooms or the budget option Larnach Castle Stable Stay.
 Both include breakfast and free entry to the castle and grounds.

-Dunedin Holiday Park, adjacent to St. Kilda beach is 12km or 17 minutes away with unpowered camper van, caravan or tent sites for $22/night.
+Dunedin Holiday Park, adjacent to St. Kilda beach is 12km or 17 minutes away from Lanarch Castle, with unpowered camper van, caravan or tent sites.